What is Human in Judgment? Comparing Automation Bias and Algorithm Aversion Between the United States Military Academy and the General Public: Results

 \subsection{Comparing Views of Artificial Intelligence}

 We begin by assessing background and trust in AI among West Point cadets and the comparable general public sample.
-Across each index, West Point cadets scored statistically significantly higher than the comparable general public sample ($p<0.001$ for every comparison, see \ref{tab: T-Test Table} in the supplemental materials).
+Across each index, West Point cadets scored statistically significantly higher ($p<0.001$ for every comparison, see \ref{tab: T-Test Table} in the supplemental materials).

-The cadets' mean AI Background Index is $0.41$ compared to $0.25$ as presented by the sample of the general public, and their AI Knowledge score is nearly twice as high.
+The cadets' mean AI Background Index is $0.41$ compared to $0.25$ for the comparable general public sample, and their AI Knowledge score is nearly twice as high.
 Cadets likewise have greater levels of experience and familiarity with AI and are substantially more likely to possess a STEM-related educational background.

 Figure \ref{fig: Box and Whiskers Plot} further illustrates these differences, with the West Point sample exhibiting higher median and, often, much higher minimum values across each AI-related index.
-The cadets thus entered the experiment with systematically stronger AI-related backgrounds than the general public.
-Some of the variation and increase across all vectors in the 2025 West Point cadet sample is undoubtedly due to the greater exposure to and much greater degree of commonality and use of AI tools since the fielding of the original survey experiment in 2022.
-For example, OpenAI's ChatGPT (which was released after general public survey was fielded) had a weekly user base of over 800M as of December 2025 \citep{Perez2025}.
+The cadets thus entered the experiment with systematically stronger AI-related backgrounds.
+Some of the variation and increase across all vectors in the 2025 West Point cadet sample is undoubtedly due to the greater exposure to AI tools since the fielding of the original survey experiment in 2022, though the comparison is valid for the reasons explained above.

 Crucially, in the context of \citet{horowitzkahnisq}'s findings that automation bias follows a Dunning-Krueger-like pattern across AI background experience levels \citep{SanchezDunning2018}, the West Point population starts further along the curve towards accurate calibration than the comparable general public sample.
 These findings even before assessing the experimental results suggest some initial support for hypothesis 2 and hypothesis 3, given the way greater knowledge and education about AI should decrease the potential for automation bias and for algorithm aversion.